on an empty line. You'll see a autocomplete dropdown with

 Uploading custom libraries

 Club members can upload any Arduino library by selecting a folder from their computer.
-To upload a custom library, click on the purple "+" button in the Arduino library manager and then click on "Upload a Library".
+To upload a custom library, click on the blue "+" button in the Arduino library manager and then click on "Upload a Library".

 The selected folder should contain the source code for the library (.h and .c/.cpp files).
 After selecting a folder, Wokwi will zip its contents and upload it to the Wokwi build server.
 You will be able to see the library in the Library Mananger as a .zip file.